 Another indirect benefit is in the area of quality control.
 Peer review is an essential part of our workflow.
 Aidoc provides us an unbiased platform that facilitates the review process.

 Q. Any other interesting use cases you’ve seen so far while using AI?

 A. As soon as we launched the Aidoc solution, maybe a couple of days later, we had an outpatient that a routine head CT, due to the headache.
 It was the end of the day.
 Typically such case would have been left for Monday or the following day.
 However, Aidoc detected significant bleeds even before the patient had time to leave our outpatient facility.
 As a result, the patient was immediately admitted to the hospital.

-Q. Can you share more about Aidoc’s impact on quality at UZB?
+Q. Can you share more about Aidoc’s impact on the daily work at UZB?

 A. Often we have younger residents covering the night shift.
 Aidoc is now notifying them indicating that they must look at something, alerting them that something may be wrong with the patient.

 Now they get more signs, which causes them to start thinking, is it a pathology or not?
 It’s good for training, making residents look at all the things that seem to be abnormal.
-Our training is becoming much better, and our diagnostic quality is improving because missed lesions are immediately brought to the physician’s attention.
+Our training is becoming much better because missed lesions are immediately brought to the physician’s attention.
 As a university hospital, it’s important that we start to introduce AI as soon as possible.
 If we miss this train now, we’ll have to catch on in 1,2 or 3 years.
 At that time the change would be dramatic.